 Clinical Trials of Emerging Therapies for Retinal Degeneration Patients: Hope and Opportunities

-The continuing education course will enable eye care professionals to:
+The continuing education course enables eye care professionals to:

 - Discuss why it is essential for patients with inherited retinal diseases such as retinitis pigmentosa, Stargardt disease, and AMD to know about clinical research.